BenjaminSchubert/ansible-benschubert-infrastructure/README.md

 This is an ansible collection to setup some base services for a web stack.

-The focus of this project is towards a single-node deployment, where everything runs in rootless podman containers on the same machine.
+The focus of this project is towards a single-node deployment, where everything runs in podman containers on the same machine.

 ## Services installed